connectedbydata/connectedbydata.org/_posts/2023-06-04-what-secondary-data-might-barometer-use-data-values.md

 ---
 layout: post
-title: How can the Global Data Barometer support action on Data Values?
+title: What can other (non-Barometer) secondary datasets tell us about data values?
 author: Tim Davies
 category: blog
 projects: